openbrisk/brisk-runtime/docs/README.md

   - The `Content-Type` must be respected when creating the content, which ca be a simple string or a JSON formatte structure.
 - `GET /healthz`
   - This just returns 200 OK for the Kubernetes Pod health check.
-- `GET /stats`
-  - This returns a stats structure which collects several informations about the running server.
-For now this only provides infos about the runtime.

 ## Function Definition